mbezaire/ca1/NSG/README.md

 ## Interacting with Neuroscience Gateway Portal

-**The folder contains python and bash script to send jobs to supercomputers through [NSG](https://www.nsgportal.org/).**
+**This folder contains Python and bash script to send jobs to supercomputers through the [Neuroscience Gateway (NSG)](https://www.nsgportal.org/).**

 In order to prepare necessary files from the original NEURON version of the model run:

     python zip_nrn_forNSG.py  # zips necessary files in NSG preferred way

-Afterwars you can register an account on https://www.nsgportal.org/gest/reg.php and access the web interface at https://nsgdev.sdsc.edu:8443/portal2/login!input.action
+Afterwards you can register an account on https://www.nsgportal.org/gest/reg.php and access the web interface at https://nsgdev.sdsc.edu:8443/portal2/login!input.action
-You can upload your `.zip` file and run tasks through their interface!
-Alternatively you can use the REST API as described below!
+You can upload your `.zip` file and run tasks through their interface.
+Alternatively you can use the REST API as described below.

 #### Sign up to the NSG REST server